nanxiaobei/react-split-components/INTRODUCTION.md

 }
 ```

 Writing separately destroys the unity, which is not good.
-Is there a way to make the component hold external variables, and also write together in one function?
+Can the component not only hold external variables, but also write them in one function?

 **4. Naturally, we thought of closure (note that the component are returned internally):**